AmaJC/library/TheSubtleArtOfNotGivingAFck/README.md

 * In life, suffering is inevitable.
 Failure, hardship, loss, death.
 We need to learn to be comfortable with life's shit, and empower ourselves to use our pain/suffering/problems as a means for progress and growth.

 ## Chapter 2 - Happiness is a Problem
+> "We suffer for the simple reason that suffering is biologically useful.
+It is nature’s preferred agent for inspiring change." (pg.
+23)
+* Buddhism centers around the realization that life itself is a form of suffering.
+	* "Pain and loss are inevitable and we should let go of trying to resist them."
+* Biologically, we benefit from suffering, dissatisfaction, and insecurity, because that drives us to act to improve our chances of survival.
+Suffering is not a bug, but a feature of our humanity.
+Pain teaches us to adhere to our own physical limitations - what's good/safe vs bad/harmful.
+> "Life is essentially an endless series of problems...
+Don’t hope for a life without problems.
+There’s no such thing.
+Instead, hope for a life full of good problems." (pg.
+24)
+* Solving problems makes us happy.
+"True happiness occurs only when you find the problems you enjoy having and enjoy solving."
+* Negative emotions serve a purpose.
+While good emotions are rewards for having done the right action, negative emotions are a _call to action_ - you're supposed to do something.
+Negative emotions can help us solve problems.
+* Hedonic treadmill - we work to improve our life situation but end up feeling the same, and "quickly return to a relatively stable level of happiness"
+> "Because happiness requires struggle.
+It grows from problems...
+Real, serious, lifelong fulfillment and meaning have to be earned through the choosing and managing of our struggles." (pg.
+29)
+* The easy question is "What do you want in life?" or "What do you want to enjoy?".
+The hard question that matters is "What pain are you willing to sustain?" or "What suffering will you choose to go through to achieve success and happiness?"
+> "I wanted the reward and not the struggle.
+I wanted the result and not the process.
+I was in love with not the fight but only the victory." (pg.
+31)
+* The author dreamt of becoming a rockstar and fantasized about it for half his life.
+But though he was in love with the result, he wasn't in love with the process - and so he failed.
+* Who you are is defined by what you’re willing to struggle for.
+Our struggles determine our successes.

+## Chapter 3 - You Are Not Special